 "Chinese for Everyone"- Mandarin Chinese for All Adult Learners

-The Confucius Institute offers 12-week Mandarin Chinese Language courses at all levels, as well as Tai Chi course, to any adult learners, including university students, staff, and the general public.
+The Confucius Institute offers Mandarin Chinese Language courses at all levels, as well as Tai Chi course, to any learners aged >18, including university students, staff, and the general public.
+The courses are not university-accredited.

-"Survival Chinese Crash Course", held at 5-evenings, 6:30-8:30pm, gives you a basic knowledge and taster.
+(1).
+"Survival Chinese Crash Course", held at 5-evenings, 6:30-8:30pm, gives you a basic knowledge of the language.
 It runs in September and early February, just before 12-w courses start.

-"HSK Chinese Proficiency Courses", run like tutorials alongside of 12-w courses, are FREE to attend for those who are taking a 12-w course, students who are taking China Studies at SEAS, and those who are about to take HSK tests at our Test Center.
-They are held on Wednesday evenings 6:30-8:30pm.
+(3).
+"HSK Chinese Proficiency Courses", can be stand-alone courses, giving you a systematic study towards different Proficiency.
+They are FREE to (1). those who are taking a 12-w course, (2). who are student at SEAS, and (3). who are about to take HSK tests at our Test Center.
+Courses are held on Wednesday evenings 6:30-8:30pm.

-Private Mandarin tuition is for those who want 1-1 or 1-2 Mandarin sessions, progressing at their own pace and efficiency.
-Prior to starting the tuition, a meeting is arranged to assess the level of Mandarin.
+(4).
+Private Mandarin tuition is for those who want 1-1 or 1-2 Mandarin lessons, progressing at their own pace and efficiency.
+Prior to the start, a meeting is arranged to assess your level of Mandarin.
+Course is normally held at the CI Office.

 Registration and Payment is via the University Online Store, search for "Mandarin" at All Departments.